ddnexus/irt/README.markdown

 - clean colored output for easy reading
 - 3 types of sessions: interactive, inspecting and binding
-- irb opening from your code as binding session
+- irb opening from your code (or erb templates) as binding session
+- optional colored rails log in the console
 - contextual ri doc with completion
 - recording of session steps with filtering
 - easy testing based on recorded steps